 Here’s how to leverage increased FHA multifamily loan limits.

-Get an FHA multifamily rate quote.
+Get an FHA multifamily rate quote from a lender.
 Start here.

 Your maximum eligible FHA loan amount depends on the property’s unit count and location.
 For comparison, the tables below also include 1-unit limits.